Skip to main content

 Test error handling by making mocks reject:

-it('should handle DynamoDB errors gracefully', async () => {
+it('should handle ConditionalCheckFailedException as 409 conflict', async () => {

-await expect(myService.saveItem(data)).rejects.toThrow('ConditionalCheckFailedException')
+await expect(myService.saveItem(data)).rejects.toThrow(ConflictException)

 })